sbaum7/home-furnishing-vr/README.md

 	- Starting scene logic and initial item placement logic within room

-The above features can be found in these branches: living-room-matching-v1, pause-menu, snap-hooks
+The above features can be found in these branches: living-room-matching-v1, menus-v2, snap-hooks